icanbwell/fhir-server.ui/README.md

 UI to display FHIR resources in a web browser

-## Running UI in local environment
+## Running FHIR Server UI in local environment

-To run the UI in local environment,
+To run the FHIR Server UI in a local environment:
-1. copy .env.template into .env file
-2. run `yarn start`
+1. Run `make up` to start the server.

+## Stopping the Server

+To stop the server:
+1. Run `make down`.

+## Linting

+To check linting of the code:
+1. Run `make lint`.

+## Upgrading & Updating Packages

+To upgrade npm packages:
+1. Run `make upgrade_packages`.

+To update npm packages:
+1. Run `make update`.

+## Generating Types & Components

+To generate components:
+1. Run `make generate_components`.

+To generate types:
+1. Run `make generate_types`.